Finite-Time Analysis of Three-Timescale Constrained Actor-Critic and Constrained Natural Actor-Critic Algorithms: Abstract

 \section{Abstract}

 Actor Critic methods have found immense applications on a wide range of Reinforcement Learning tasks especially when the state-action space is large.
 In this paper, we consider actor critic and natural actor critic algorithms with function approximation for constrained Markov decision processes (C-MDP) involving inequality constraints and carry out a non-asymptotic analysis for both of these algorithms in a non-i.i.d (Markovian) setting.
 We consider the long-run average cost criterion where both the objective and the constraint functions are suitable policy-dependent long-run averages of certain prescribed cost functions.
 We handle the inequality constraints using the Lagrange multiplier method.
 We prove that these algorithms are guaranteed to find a first-order stationary point (i.e., $\Vert \nabla L(\theta,\gamma)\Vert_2^2 \leq \epsilon$) of the performance (Lagrange) function $L(\theta,\gamma)$, with a sample complexity of $\mathcal{\tilde{O}}(\epsilon^{-2.5})$ in the case of both Constrained Actor Critic (C-AC) and Constrained Natural Actor Critic (C-NAC) algorithms.
-We also show the results of experiments on a few different grid world settings and observe good empirical performance using both of these algorithms.
-In particular, for large grid sizes, Constrained Natural Actor Critic shows slightly better results than Constrained Actor Critic while the latter is slightly better for a small grid size.
+We also show the results of experiments on three different Safety-Gym environments.

-\section{INTRODUCTION}
+\section{Introduction}